 Run the MSUtils summary function to get observation information written as a JSON file, which can then be used to automatically configure pipeline.
+This is not executed if the JSON file already exists.

 vampirisms

 Return the time range over which observations were taken at night.